🌍 Formal letters for 130+ countries | 5 languages

 UK PIP Mandatory Reconsideration and Tribunal Appeal

 If the DWP has awarded you fewer PIP points than you expected - or rejected your claim entirely - you have one month from the decision date to request a mandatory reconsideration.
 This is a free internal review where the DWP looks at your case again.
 If the mandatory reconsideration is unsuccessful, you can then appeal to an independent tribunal (HMCTS First-tier Tribunal).
-At tribunal, over 70% of PIP decisions are overturned.
+According to the UK Ministry of Justice, 67% of PIP cases decided at a tribunal hearing between January and March 2026 were overturned in favour of the claimant.
 Your appeal letter should clearly explain how your condition affects your daily living and mobility activities, reference the PIP descriptors, and list the medical evidence that supports a higher points score.
 Our generator helps you structure this information in the format that tribunal judges expect.

 UK ESA Work Capability Assessment Appeal

 Employment and Support Allowance decisions are based on the Work Capability Assessment (WCA), which determines whether you have limited capability for work or work-related activity.
 If you have been placed in the wrong group or found fit for work when you are not, you can challenge the decision through mandatory reconsideration and then tribunal appeal.
-ESA appeals have high success rates - around 60-70% at tribunal.
+According to UK Ministry of Justice statistics for January to March 2026, around 44% of ESA cases decided at a tribunal hearing were overturned in favour of the claimant.
 Your letter should focus on the specific WCA descriptors that apply to your condition, explain how your functional limitations prevent you from working, and reference medical evidence from your GP, consultant, or mental health team.
 The key is to be specific about what you cannot do, rather than just naming your diagnosis.

 UK Universal Credit Sanction or Decision Appeal